Call for Submissions

 Guidelines for submission:

 Panel proposals must include a title, the name of person responsible for the program, and names, institutional affiliations, addresses, phone numbers, and email addresses of each panel participant.
 Include a 200-word abstract for the panel AND a 100-word abstract or brief explanation for each participant's purpose/perspective.
-Discussion panels and paper panels MUST be submitted using the respective forms located on the CSCA website: www.csca-net.org
+Discussion panels and paper panels MUST be submitted using the respective forms.
+These forms can be found on the CSCA website: www.csca-net.org.

 Original creative submissions must include a pedagogical or theoretical rationale for the work (a rationale could be an accompanying full-length paper written for the project or a 2-4 page rationale written for the submission).
 We especially encourage student projects and/or student/faculty collaborations.
-Those interested in submitting should contact planner Jennifer Dunn with a brief description of the creative work by September 12, 2014 to begin the submission process.
+Those interested in submitting should contact planner Charley Reed with a brief description of the creative work by September 15, 2015 to begin the submission process.

-Submit papers and proposals as MICROSOFT WORD (only) attachments to Jennifer Dunn at CSCAPCIG@gmail.com.
-Submissions must be received by October 3, 2014, by 5 pm.
+Submit papers and proposals as MICROSOFT WORD (only) attachments to Charley Reed at CSCAPCIG@gmail.com.
+Submissions must be received by October 3, 2015, by 5 p.m.
 Only complete papers and/or proposals will be considered.

 Upon paper submission, please indicate in your email if A/V equipment is needed.
 CSCA will attempt to provide LCD projectors and screens.
 We cannot approve or grant requests for such technology as overhead projectors, VCRs/DVDs, PCs, camcorders, laser printers, satellite links, teleconference equipment, and video data projectors.
-Individuals may elect to rent such equipment at the conference at their own expense.
-Such equipment may not be charged to CSCA.
 Individuals may bring their own equipment, unless prohibited by the conference hotel.
 Any audiovisual equipment requested by participants at the conference, but not at the time of submission, will not be provided by nor charged to CSCA.